What is the OIA?

 What can I complain about and what can I not complain about?

-How do I submit my 'complaint?'
+How do I open a case?

 What is an 'Completions of Procedures' (CoP) Letter and where do I get one from?